daat2/online-recipe-cookware/README.md

 Also provides in-depth exposure and knowledge of backend functionality CRUD (Create, Read, Update and Delete.
 Emphasis placed on ( python, Flask and Databases; Relational database (SQL) and NoSQL ( Mongo DB).

-Benefits to me, I was able to understand how database works behind the scene, interacting python with Flask with MongoDB, the speed it offers in creating webpages using  the philosophy of “DRY”:  Don’t repeat yourself, by using python route decorator , Jinja and template inheritance using the base html.
+Benefits to me, I was able to understand how database works behind the scene, interacting python with Flask and MongoDB, the speed it offers in creating webpages using  the philosophy of “DRY”:  Don’t repeat yourself, by using python route decorator , Jinja and template inheritance using the base html.
  I have gained more knowledge to help me advance in my career as a web developer.